 \section{Limitations and Discussions}

-As noted by one anonymous reviewer, a possible alternative to avoid leaking visual privacy to the cloud is to perform action recognition completely at the local device.
-In comparison, our proposed solution is motivated by at least three folds: \textbf{i)} for single utility task (which is not just limited to action recognition), running $f_d$ on device is much more compact and efficient than full $f_T$ For example, our $f_T$ model (11-layer C3D net) has over 70 million parameters, while $f_d$ is a much more compact 3-layer CNN with 1.3 million parameters.
+One anonymous reviewer noted that a possible alternative to avoid leaking visual privacy to the cloud is to perform action recognition completely at the local device.
+In comparison, our proposed solution is motivated by at least three folds: \textbf{i)} for a single utility task (which is not just limited to action recognition), running $f_d$ on the device is much more compact and efficient than full $f_T$ For example, our $f_T$ model (11-layer C3D net) has over 70 million parameters.
+In contrast, $f_d$ is a much more compact 3-layer CNN with 1.3 million parameters.
 At the inference, the total time cost of running $f_T$ over the SBU testing set is 45 times more than running $f_d$.
-It also facilitates upgrading to more sophisticated $f_T$ models; \textbf{ii)} The smart home scenario calls for the scalability to multiple utility tasks (computer vision functions).
-It is not economic to load all utility models in the device.
-Instead, we can train one $f_d$ to work with multiple utility models, and only store and run $f_d$ at the device.
-More utility models (if no overlap with privacy) could be possibly added in the cloud by training on $f_d(X)$; \textbf{iii)} We further point out that the proposed approach can further have a wider practical application scope beyond smart home, e.g, \underline{de-identified data sharing}.
+It also facilitates upgrading to more sophisticated $f_T$ models; \textbf{ii)} The smart home scenario calls for the scalability of multiple utility tasks (computer vision functions).
+It is not economical to load all utility models in the device.
+Instead, we can train one $f_d$ to work with multiple utility models and only store and run $f_d$ at the device.
+More utility models (if no overlap with privacy) could be possibly added in the cloud by training on $f_d(X)$; \textbf{iii)} We further point out that the proposed approach can further have a broader practical application scope beyond the smart home, e.g., \underline{de-identified data sharing}.

 The current pilot study is preliminary in many ways, and there is a large performance room to improve until achieving practical usefulness.
 First, the definition of $\mathcal{B}$ and $L_B$ is core to the framework.
 Considering the $\forall$ challenge, the current budget model ensemble is a rough discretized approximation of $\mathcal{P}$.
 More elegant ways to tackle this $\forall$ optimization can lead to further breakthroughs in universal privacy protection.
 Second, adversarial training is well-known to be difficult and unstable.
 Improved training tricks, such as \cite{salimans2016improved}, will be useful.